 You’re probably asking, “What is uninsured motorist coverage?”
 Offered in addition to liability, collision or comprehensive coverage, uninsured motorist coverage offers you protection from an at-fault driver who has no automobile insurance coverage whatsoever.

-According to the Insurance Research Council, 1 in 8 drivers are traveling on the road without any type of vehicle insurance (yikes.)
-And, if you’re hit by a driver with no insurance – or worse, you’re the victim of a hit-and-run accident – you get stuck with the bill for vehicle damage, medical expenses, lost time at work and a host of unexpected, accident-related expenses.
+1 in 8 drivers are traveling on the road without any type of vehicle insurance, according to the Insurance Research Council (yikes.)
+And, if you’re hit by a driver with no insurance – or worse, you’re the victim of a hit-and-run crash – you get stuck with the bill for vehicle damage, medical expenses, lost time at work and a host of unexpected, accident-related expenses.

 This can also happen when an at-fault driver is underinsured.
 Underinsured motorist coverage offers protection when an at-fault driver doesn’t have enough insurance.
 It is sometimes bundled with uninsured motorist coverage.
 This varies by state.

 “An uninsured motorist is a driver that does not currently carry liability insurance coverage,” said Jodi DeSantis, managing director of insurance sales at AAA Northeast.
 “An underinsured motorist is a driver that does not carry enough liability insurance to cover the expenses after an accident.”

 Some states require that all drivers purchase uninsured motorist insurance.
 These states include Connecticut, Massachusetts, Maine, Vermont, New York and Maryland.
 In other states, such as Delaware, it is automatically included in drivers’ insurance policies, and dropping it requires that drivers reject the coverage in writing.

 Vehicle insurance requirements vary broadly from state to state.
 But, here’s some food for thought: The Insurance Research Council reports that rates of uninsured motorists range from 4.5% in Maine to as high as 26.7% in Florida.